.

 The following information is designed to give you a general overview of the qualifications we accept.
 If you are taking qualifications that are not included below, please contact our Admissions Office who will be happy to advise you.

-The normal entry requirement is a good honours degree in a relevant subject (or equivalent) (usually 2.2 or above).
-However, if you have extensive experience in, and passion about education , please get in touch as we can interview candidates who might not fit this usual pattern, but who still have academic or professional experience and potential.
+The normal entry requirement is a good honours degree in a relevant subject (or equivalent), (usually 2.2 or above).
+However, if you have extensive experience in, and passion for, the area of education, please get in touch as we can interview candidates who might not fit this usual pattern, but who still have academic or professional experience and potential.

 All students will normally need to meet one of the following additional requirement: